 Q: Is H. pylori infection contagious?
 A: Yes, H. pylori can be transmitted through contaminated food, water, or direct contact with saliva or other bodily fluids.

 Q: What are the symptoms of H. pylori infection?
 A: Many people with H. pylori infection have no symptoms.
-However, some may experience abdominal pain, nausea, vomiting, loss of appetite, and bloating.
+On the flip side, some may experience abdominal pain, nausea, vomiting, loss of appetite, and bloating.

 Q: How is H. pylori infection diagnosed?
 A: H. pylori infection can be diagnosed through various tests, including stool antigen tests, urea breath tests, blood tests, and upper endoscopy with biopsy.